 We will need to raise substantial additional financing in the future to fund our operations.
 We believe our existing cash together with the proceeds from this offering, will provide adequate financial resources to fund our planned operations through at least the next 12 months.
-We will need to raise substantial additional capital in order to commercialize ONS-3010, commence any Phase 3 clinical trials of ONS-1045 and continue to develop our other pipeline candidates.
-We plan to finance our future operations with a combination of proceeds from the issuance of equity securities, the issuance of additional debt, potential collaborations and revenues from potential future product sales, if any.
-There are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of ONS-3010, ONS-1045 or any other current or future biosimilar product candidates.
+We will need to raise substantial additional capital or enter into strategic collaboration arrangements in order to commercialize ONS-3010, commence any Phase 3 clinical trials of ONS-1045 and continue to develop our other pipeline candidates.
+We plan to finance our future operations with a combination of proceeds from the issuance of equity securities, the issuance of additional debt, potential strategic collaborations and revenues from potential future product sales, if any.
+There are no assurances that we will be successful in obtaining an adequate level of financing for the commercialization of ONS-3010, or the development or commercialization of ONS-1045 or any other current or future piosimilar product candidates.
 If we are unable to secure adequate additional funding, our business, operating results, financial condition and cash flows may be materially and adversely affected.

 We do not have any products approved for sale and we have only generated revenue from our collaboration agreements.
 We have incurred operating losses and negative operating cash flows since inception and there is no assurance that we will ever achieve profitable operations, and if achieved, that profitable operations will be sustained.
-Our net losses were \$13.7 million and \$47.4 million for the years ended September 30, 2014 and 2015, respectively.
+Our net losses were \$13.7 million and \$47.4 million for the years ended September 30, 2014 and 2015, respectively, and \$16.9 million for the three months ended December 31, 2015.
 In addition, development activities, clinical and preclinical testing and commercialization of our product candidates will require significant additional financing.